duodenum96/sleep_paper/README.md

 # Requirements

-I used this on MATLAB R2023a.
+I used this on MATLAB R2023a on a Windows 11 laptop.
 Haven't tested on previous versions but it doesn't include anything fancy so should work on earlier versions as well.
 The figures are generated with R version 4.2.0 and ggplot2.

 # Installation